okuRaku/ff14-fishers-intuition-bot/README.md

 # Fisher's Intuition
-This Discord bot acts as a front end to another app (publishing Soon&trade;) that provides upcoming fishing windows in the critically acclaimed MMORPG Final Fantasy XIV.
+This Discord bot acts as a front end to other apps (publishing Soon&trade;), providing information useful to Fishers in the critically acclaimed MMORPG Final Fantasy XIV.

+## `/windows`

 On a server that the commands have been registered and the bot added, start by simply typing `/windows`.
 Five parameters are currently offered, though only fish is required.
+Server component borrows heavily from [FFX|V Fish Tracker App](https://github.com/icykoneko/ff14-fish-tracker-app).

 **fish**: String.
 Required.
 Desired fish, any language, exact spelling with spaces.
 ```